joe7575/techage/manuals/manual_ta2_EN.md

 ### TA2 Boiler

 Part of the steam engine.
 Must be filled with water.
 This is done by clicking on the boiler with a water bucket.
 When there is no more water or the temperature drops too low, the steam engine switches off.
+With the steam engine, some water is lost as steam with each piston stroke, so water has to be refilled regularly.

 [ta2_boiler|image]